rsmease/algo-datastructures-notes/interview_topics/ruby.md

     - Allows you to build a complete fullstack web application using only Ruby
     - Enables you to interact with famous JS libraries like JQuery
 - RubyMotion is an implementation that allows Ruby to access Cocoa APIs through Ruby
-    - It's written with Objective C and is tailed to the Cocoa framework
+    - It's written with Objective C and is tailored to the Cocoa framework

 ## Overview of Rails Architecture

 - ActiveRecord: object relational mapping to the database
 - ActiveResource: maps ActiveRecord object models to RESTful routes under API namespace (api.model_name.com)
 - ActionPack: controller and view layers
-    - Handles and responds to web requests, providing routs, controllers to act at particular routes and views to be displayed after controllers complete their actions
+    - Handles and responds to web requests, providing routes, controllers to act at particular routes and views to be displayed after controllers complete their actions
-    -ActionPack::ActionDispatch parses information about a web reqquest and decodes HTTP requests -ActionPack::ActionController provides base controlle rclass and approrpiate methods for dispatched requests
+    -ActionPack::ActionDispatch parses information about a web request and decodes HTTP requests -ActionPack::ActionController provides base controlle rclass and approrpiate methods for dispatched requests
 - ActiveSupport: provies a bunch of syntactic sugar, e.g #deep_up, #try, #in?, #delegate, #html_safe?, #remove, #truncate, #starts_with?, #ends_with?, #pluralize, #singularize, #camelize
 - ActionMailer: emailer